poynt/developer/_posts/2015-01-01-app-review-process.md

 If the app passes all the necessary checks, it is signed.

 ### Step 10:
-After the app is signed, the status is set to `In PILOT`.
-This step allows the developer to run a pilot test on the Poynt app store before Go-Live.
+After the app is signed, the app status is set to `In PILOT`.
+During this Pilot / Beta testing phase, the developer finds merchants with specific criteria to Pilot their app (some are outlined in the Pre-Requisites section).
+This step allows the developer to run a pilot test with merchants on the Poynt app store before Go-Live.

 ### Step 11:
 Billing plans can be created under your app within the [App Dashboard](https://poynt.net/mc/#/developer/dashboard).
 Please follow the [**Billing Best practices**](../appstore/app-billing-best-practices.html) when requesting plans creation and through the app billing lifecycle.
 Plan information should be requested in the following format (Example below):